 We talked to Stephanie about the importance of considering the viability of posts when thinking about redundancies, not picking individual people to be made redundant.
 Business owners are allowed to place objective criteria on the selection of people to retain in their business.
 It makes business sense that we retain the most highly skilled and most effective employees in our businesses if we want the best chance of surviving and thriving.

 Stephanie jumped then to the part where she was telling people what was going to happen.
 By talking with her we helped Stephanie understand the importance of consultation in any redundancy programme, consulting on proposals not consulting on decisions.

 We were pleased to be able to support Stephanie to achieve what she needed to achieve.
-She reduced the number of employees by 67% which as she heads into the quiet Christmas period without the summer revenue as a cushion was a key objective for her.
+She reduced the number of employees by 67%.
+As she heads into the quiet Christmas period without the summer revenue as a cushion this was a key objective for her.